beckerchTRJ/Yelp-Rec-Competition/README.md

 - Python 3.6.8
 - Spark 3.1.2 (**RDD-only**)
 - NumPy, Scikit-learn (no CATBoost on Vocareum)
-- Deployed under strict academic constraints (no pretraining, no external datasets)
+- Deployed under strict academic constraints (no pretraining, no external datasets

-With more time, fewer computational constraints, and wider access to libraries, my end solution would likely have looked different.
-I was able to obtain stronger performance locally with the usage of a wider array of features and LightGBM, but this was not feasible in the final submission.
+- With more time, fewer computational constraints, and wider access to libraries, my end solution would likely have looked different.
+I was able to obtain stronger performance locally with the usage of a wider array of features and LightGBM, but this was not feasible in the final submission
 ---

 ## ▶️ How to Run